gvwilson/thirdbit/src/fiction/madica/index.md

 "Don't worry!" he said over his shoulder (or what would have been his shoulder if his arms weren't wings).
-"I think I've got this whole flying thing pretty much figured---whoops!"
+"I think I've got this whole flying thing pretty much figured—whoops!"
 His underbelly scraped against a stair.
 "Sorry!"

 It only took them a few seconds to reach the corridor at the bottom of